Create a new version of an image recipe

 Note

-• You must include the file:// notation at the beginning of the JSON file path.
+notation at the beginning of the JSON file path. -

-• The path for the JSON file should follow the appropriate convention for the base operating system where you are running the command.
-For example, Windows uses the backslash (\) to refer to the directory path, and Linux uses the forward slash (/).
+The path for the JSON file should follow the appropriate convention for the base operating system where you are running the command.
+For example, Windows uses the backslash (\) to refer to the directory path, while Linux and macOS use the forward slash (/).

 Import a VM as your base image in the console

 In this section, we focus on how to import a virtual machine (VM) as the base image for your image recipe.
 We don't cover other steps involved with creating a recipe or recipe version here.
-For additional steps to create a new image recipe with the pipeline creation wizard in the Image Builder console, see Create an image pipeline (AMI).
+For additional steps to create a new image recipe with the pipeline creation wizard in the Image Builder console, see Pipeline wizard: Create AMI.
 For additional steps to create a new image recipe or recipe version, see Create a new version of an image recipe.

 To import a VM as the base image for your image recipe in the Image Builder console, follow these steps, along with any other required steps, to create your recipe or recipe version.